mslovett21/crisis-computing/index.md

 <img src="https://user-images.githubusercontent.com/7771314/100697168-1651fb00-334a-11eb-9c42-db9e35777c37.png" width="900" height="400">
 </p>

-There are a lot of unsupervised methods for the same but we focus on using a Supervised Contrastive Learning algorithm wherein we leveraged on labelled information for pulling similar classes together and pushing different classes away. <br/>
+There are many unsupervised methods for this type of problems but we chose to use the Supervised Contrastive Learning algorithm where we leveraged the labelled information due to the nature of our classification task.
+Once the model is trained, we use it to the created embeddings for a downstream tasks, as well as, for a never-seen subset of the data and check the accuracy of the model through kNN.   <br/>

-Overview:
+How SupCon works?:
   1. Given an input batch of data, we first apply data augmentation twice to obtain two copies of the same batch.
 Both the copies are forward propagated through the encoder network to obtain a 2048-dimensional normalized embedding.
 The network learns about these transformations, what it means to come from the same image, how to spread data in embedding space, etc.
   2. During training, this representation is further propagated through a projection network which is discarded at inference time.
 The supervised contrastive loss is then computed on the outputs of the projection network
   3. Can use linear classifier or KNN to predict the classes of new examples.
 The contrastive loss maximizes the dot products of embeddings from similar classes and separates the positive samples from negatives using labels to make the distinction.